-- From the active node of the cluster in the primary zone, launch the configuration wizard from Start > All Programs > Symantec > Veritas Cluster Server > Configuration Tools > Volume Replicator Agent Configuration Wizard, or, on Windows 2012 operating systems, from the Apps menu. - Read and verify the requirements on the Welcome page, and click Next. - 3 In the Wizard Options panel, specify the following: - Click Modify an existing replication service group.
+- From the active node of the cluster in the primary zone, click Start > All Programs > Symantec > Veritas Cluster Server > Configuration Tools > Volume Replicator Agent Configuration Wizard to launch the configuration wizard. - 2 Read and verify the requirements on the Welcome page, and click Next. - 3 In the Wizard Options panel, specify the following:

+- Click Modify an existing replication service group.
 The existing replication service group is selected, by default. - Click Next. - 4 If a VCS notice message appears, asking if you want to continue, click Yes. - 5 Specify the system priority list as follows:

 - In the Available Cluster Systems box, click the nodes in the secondary zone to add to the service group, and click the right-arrow icon to move the nodes to the service group's system list. - To remove a node from the service group's system list, click the node in the Systems in Priority Order box, and click the left arrow icon. - To change the priority of a node in the system list, click the node in the Systems in Priority Order box, then click the up and down arrow icons.
-The node at the top of the list has the highest priority. - To enable the service group to automatically come online on one of the systems, select the Include selected systems in the service group's AutoStartList attribute checkbox. - For information about the AutoStartList attribute, see the Symantec Cluster Server Administrator's Guide. - Click Next. - If a message appears, indicating that the configuration will be changed from Read Only to Read/Write, click Yes to continue. - Review the Disk Group and Replicated Volume Group Configuration and click Next. - 8 In the IP Resource Options panel, select Modify IP resource and click Next.
+The node at the top of the list has the highest priority. - Click Next. - 6 If a message appears, indicating that the configuration will be changed from Read Only to Read/Write, click Yes to continue. - 7 Review the Disk Group and Replicated Volume Group Configuration and click Next. - 8 In the IP Resource Options panel, select Modify IP resource and click Next. - 9 If a VCS error appears, click OK. - 10 In the Network Configuration panel, verify that the selected adapters are correct and click Next.

-- If a VCS error appears, click OK. - 10 In the Network Configuration panel, verify that the selected adapters are correct and click Next. - 11 Review the summary of the service group configuration as follows:
+11 Review the summary of the service group configuration as follows: